Department of Viticulture and Oenology

 Research is aimed at studying the influence of a variety of winemaking processes, amongst others reductive treatments of white juice and controlled oxygen additions.
 The influence of wine yeasts and lactic acid bacteria on wine aroma and the interaction between the organisms are also being studied.
 Phenolic composition of grapes and how they are reflected in the corresponding wines are also investigated.
 Ageing of wine are being studied and evaluated with reference to the chemical profile of the wine.
 All research strives to contextualise the research topics regarding the influence on wine composition, style and quality.

-Institute for Wine Biotechnology operates across faculties and accepts students from a variety of relevant, academic backgrounds.
+South African Grape and Wine Research Institute operates across faculties and accepts students from a variety of relevant, academic backgrounds.
 The research is geared towards generating new knowledge on grapevine, wine yeast and bacteria, as well as the genetic improvement of these wine-associated organisms.
 The inhibition of wine spoilage causing microorganisms by natural antimicrobial agents is a further target.
 Modern molecular approaches, based specifically on integrated high-throughput omics technologies and advanced analytical tools such as infrared spectroscopy, HPLC, and GC-MS, are typically used in multi-disciplinary research projects that involve teams of students and researchers.